LimChaeYeon1003/ISTA-U-Net/README.md

 <br/><br/>

-Beyond its strong empirical performance, the derived ISTA U-Net is favorably interpretable: It consists two modules with well-understood, local objective functions, one implementing sparse coding and the other dictionary-based synthesis.
+Beyond its strong empirical performance, the derived ISTA U-Net is favorably interpretable: It consists of two modules with well-understood, local objective functions, one implementing sparse coding and the other dictionary-based synthesis.

 ## Installation